Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 not worry about those anymore.

-We we felt it when Tim and I
+We we we we felt it

-would be sitting there in the middle.
+when Tim and I would be sitting there

-you know, the year before we went out into
+before we went out into the market was the

-was the, everyone's going to look at
+everyone was going to look at.

-and suddenly we look
+And suddenly we looked

-Tim and I looked at each item.
+Tim and I looked at each side

-you know we didn't worry about it
+you know, we didn't worry about it

 as much as we're worrying about it now.

-Because if we missed,
+because if we missed, it was just Tim

-it was just Tim and I missing and we said,
+and I missing and we said, okay,

-okay, we'll do better next year.
+we'll do better next year.

 But now it was important to us.
 Yeah.